 OSHAA 30-Hours Professional Diploma in National Pool Plant Operators Certificate

-The OSHAA 30-Hours Professional Diploma in National Pool Plant Operators Certificate, delivered by the Institute of Swimming, is a specialised qualification designed to equip participants with the essential technical skills and knowledge required to operate and maintain swimming pool plant systems effectively.
-This programme focuses on ensuring that participants can manage water quality, facility safety, and operational efficiency to the highest professional standards.
+The OSHAA 30-Hours Professional Diploma in National Pool Plant Operators Certificate, delivered by the Institute of Swimming, is a specialised qualification developed to provide participants with the technical expertise required to operate, monitor, and maintain swimming pool plant systems safely and efficiently.
+This programme focuses on maintaining high standards of water quality, operational reliability, and facility safety while supporting compliance with recognised industry requirements.

 OSHAA 30-Hours Professional Diploma in National Pool Plant Operators Certificate